Special Regulatory Regimes

-Areas of focus in 2021 were: IVA new appointments/rejections, distributions to creditors, property, marketing and advertising, work introducers, the IVA and PTD Protocols, changes to Debt Relief Order (DRO) criteria, trust cases, creditor relations, mis-selling, fixed fee, Statutory Debt Repayment Plan and transparency of debt solutions, and Anti-Money Laundering (AML).
+Areas of focus in 2021 were IVA new appointments/rejections, distributions to creditors, property, marketing and advertising, work introducers, the IVA and PTD Protocols, changes to Debt Relief Order (DRO) criteria, trust cases, creditor relations, mis-selling, fixed fee, Statutory Debt Repayment Plan and transparency of debt solutions, and Anti-Money Laundering (AML).

-The focus in 2022 is the predicted impact of Covid-19 and cost of living increases on IVA and PTD cases, Statement of Insolvency Practice (SIP) 3.1/3.3 advice, modifications submitted by creditors, work introducers, the Insolvency Service review of personal insolvency landscape, and AML.
+The focus in 2022 was the predicted impact of Covid-19 and cost of living increases on IVA and PTD cases, Statement of Insolvency Practice (SIP) 3.1/3.3 advice, modifications submitted by creditors, work introducers, the Insolvency Service review of personal insolvency landscape, and AML.

 Join the Scheme

 The Scheme is open to any IP (or firm) who feels they may benefit from the continuous monitoring and dedicated Inspectors who know and understand the firm and offer pragmatic regulation, as well as anyone who would like an opportunity to enhance transparency.